Skip to content

 The athenahealth integration provides automatic patient identification matched against the athenahealth patient database, bidirectional chart documentation where every call and disposition is written directly into the patient record, scheduling rule import for CallMyDoc's ScheduleMyPatient system that pulls native athenahealth scheduling rules, provider routing based on athenahealth's organizational structure, and refill request processing that allows providers to approve prescriptions directly from the CallMyDoc mobile app with documentation flowing back into athenahealth.

 The depth of this integration is why organizations like Large Multi-Site Physician Group (FL), one of Florida's largest independent physician groups with more than 200 locations and 900 providers, chose CallMyDoc.
-Across 1,354 dashboards, Millennium processes 34,492 calls monthly with 52.1% of routine requests resolved within 1.8 hours, all documented automatically in athenahealth without staff re-entry.
+Across 1,354 dashboards, this physician group processes 34,492 calls monthly with 52.1% of routine requests resolved within 1.8 hours, all documented automatically in athenahealth without staff re-entry.

 Similarly, Hudson Headwaters Health Network, operating 89 community health centers across New York, leverages the athenahealth integration to auto-handle 68.1% of business-hour calls.
 Before CallMyDoc, their staff was buried in pharmacy coordination, manual prior authorizations, and repeated patient status checks.
 The EHR integration eliminated the documentation layer entirely.